 As the Lover archetype, you’ll want to create experiences that appeal to as many senses as possible.
 Think vision, hearing, smell, taste and touch.
 Video can be very impactful in your online endeavours, however, in-person experiences are much more tactile and impactful for Lover brands.

 Fashion, beauty and style are natives to the Lover but make sure the experiences you design are rich in sensory and colour.
 Ensure customers are able to touch and feel the product.
-If your a service-based brand then let customer’s experience your services through customer stories that are aesthetically distinctive and ooze your style.
+If your a service-based brand then let customer’s experience your services through customer stories that are aesthetically distinctive and ooze with your style.
 You’re going for a spellbound and emotive experience.

 As a Hero, you are a modern-day warrior who’s looking to improve the world.
 Seem’s like a lofty goal and it is – as are most Hero’s goals.
 Show your clients and customers the ample rewards that come from hard work and discipline.
 Share your shortcuts to victory if there are some, but don’t be afraid to be direct in saying – there are no shortcuts.